-The 2020 release calendar hit a snag with the coronavirus outbreak, but not before a number of cinematic highlights made their way to U.S. screens.
+The 2020 release calendar hasn’t exactly panned out the way most people expected, but that doesn’t mean there has been a shortage of quality movies.
+Even before theaters shut down and film festivals were canceled, a number of cinematic highlights made their way to U.S. screens.
 Now, others are finding their way to audiences on VOD.
 Our running list of the best movies of 2020 so far only includes movies that have received a U.S. theatrical release or have become available on VOD platforms accessible in North America.

-Only films that received a B+ or higher qualify for inclusion; we’ll keep it updated as the year continues.
+Only films that received a B+ or higher qualify for inclusion.
+Here’s the latest update to the list, which is alphabetical.
 Check out brief excerpts below and links to the full review.

 “Bad Education” (Review)

 It’s strange that, as Americans, we still tell ourselves that corruption is usually a symptom of greed, as opposed (or in addition) to something that happens when people can’t afford to question their own worth.
 It’s a red, white, and blue twist on a universal kind of perceptual asymmetry: When you do something wrong, you think of an excuse — when someone else does something wrong, you think of a motive.
 The incredible magic trick of Cory Finley’s “Bad Education,” a diabolically smart true-life crime drama that stars Hugh Jackman in his best performance since “The Prestige,” is how it manages to balance that asymmetry in the most savage and softhearted of ways, inviting sympathy for the devil even after it convinces you why he should go to hell.